Guangyang Commandery

+Qin dynasty

+Guangyang Commandery was first established during Qin Shi Huang's reign as part of the Qin Kingdom and Empire in the territory of the former state of Yan.

 Western Han dynasty

-Guangyang Commandery was first established during Qin Shi Huang's reign.
 In early Han dynasty, its land became the fief of the Princes of Yan The commandery was restored in 80 BC, after Prince Dan (劉旦) of Yan's rebellion was suppressed.
 In 73 BC, Liu Jian, a son of Liu Dan, was granted the title Prince of Guangyang, and the commandery became his fief.

 Four princes held the title Prince of Guangyang: